Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 Maple Old Fashioned

-Bourbon, Quebec maple syrup, Angostura, orange.
+Bourbon, Quebec maple syrup, angostura, orange.
 Quebec autumn in a glass.

 ✦ Spring

-Track Return Fizz
+Runway Return Fizz

 Cocktails & Bar